Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 It all starts during pregnancy

-According to studies, 33% of women suffer from hemorrhoids in the first trimester of pregnancy, 35% in the second, 42% in the third.
-In the postpartum period, this problem worries 41% of puerperas.
-It occurs with the same frequency during the first and second pregnancy.
+According to research, 33% of women suffer from hemorrhoids in the first trimester of pregnancy, 35% in the second, 42% in the third.
+In the postpartum period, this problem worries 41% of postpartum women.
+It occurs with equal frequency in the first and second pregnancies.

-It depends on the course of the gestational period why later, after childbirth, hemorrhoids develop.
+The course of the gestational period determines why hemorrhoids develop later, after childbirth.
 And some women have prerequisites even before conception.
-You just need to remember how regularly bowel movements occur, whether there is a tendency to constipation, what kind of lifestyle the expectant mother leads.
+You just need to remember how regularly bowel movements occur, whether there is a tendency to constipation, and what kind of life the expectant mother leads.

-During pregnancy, the development of the disease is influenced by several factors.
+During pregnancy, several factors influence the development of the disease.

 Elevated progesterone levels

 The action of the hormone is aimed at maintaining gestation.
-It reduces the tone of smooth muscles, which means it slows down intestinal motility.
-This leads to a pronounced violation of the chair - many pregnant women complain of irregularity, the appearance of constipation.
+It reduces smooth muscle tone, which means it slows down intestinal motility.
+This leads to severe bowel dysfunction - many pregnant women complain of irregularity and constipation.

 External hemorrhoids

-It proceeds softer than the internal one and is rarely accompanied by complications.
-The first signs that a woman may notice are a slight itching in the anus or other discomfort.
-Often they occur after a bowel movement, especially against the background of constipation.
-To the touch, you can independently determine soft or compacted folded formations, often resembling warts.
-When pressed in volume does not decrease.
-Bleeding with the external form is rare.
+It is milder than internal and is rarely accompanied by complications.
+The first signs that a woman may notice are slight itching in the anus or other unpleasant sensations.
+They often occur after bowel movements, especially due to constipation.
+By touch, you can independently identify soft or compacted folded formations, often resembling warts.
+When pressed, they do not decrease in volume.
+Bleeding in its external form is rare.

 Sometimes external nodes can become infected.
 Against the background of infection, there is a risk of developing thrombophlebitis.
-In this case, the nodes become dense, very painful.
+In this case, the nodes become dense and very painful.
 Sharp pain appears during bowel movements.

 It has a characteristic arrangement of nodes.
 They are found in the folds of the rectal mucosa.
-The number and location can vary greatly from patient to patient.
-These are single nodules, and entire groups that resemble a corolla.
+The number and location may vary greatly from patient to patient.
+These are both single nodules and entire groups that resemble a corolla.
 They are characterized by the following features:

 • have a wide base;

-• when straining or coughing, they begin to swell or become tense;
+• when straining or coughing, they begin to bulge or become tense;

 • accompanied by pain.

-Mucus flows from such nodes, which irritates the skin around the anus.
-There is redness, discomfort or itching.
+Mucus leaks from such nodes, which irritates the skin around the anus.
+Redness, discomfort or itching appears.

-At a certain stage, nodes fall out.
+At a certain stage, the nodes fall out.
 At the same time, their surface becomes bluish-purple.
-With the development of infringement, the pain becomes sharp.
-The nutrition of the mucous membrane is disturbed, areas of necrosis appear, which is accompanied by the appearance of symptoms of intoxication:
+As the infringement develops, the pain becomes sharp.
+The nutrition of the mucous membrane is disrupted, areas of necrosis appear, which is accompanied by the appearance of symptoms of intoxication:

 • lack of appetite;